ralucaportase/flot-cursors-plugin/README.md

     addCursor( options )

         creates a new cursor with the parameters specified in options.
-See the options described in the options section.

     removeCursor( cursorToRemove )

         remove the specified cursor from the plot. *cursorToRemove* is a cursor reference to one of the cursors obtained with getCursors()

     setCursor ( cursor , options)